CogStack/CogStack-Pipeline/docs/quickstart/index.md

 ```bash
 bash setup.sh
 ```
+As a result, a temporary directory `__deploy` will be created containing all the necessary artifacts to deploy CogStack.

 ## Docker-based deployment

 Next, we can proceed to deploy CogStack ecosystem using Docker Compose.
 It will configure and start microservices based on the provided Compose file: `examples/example2/docker/docker-compose.yml`.
 Moreover, the PostgreSQL database container comes with pre-initialized database dump ready to be loaded directly into.
-In order to run CogStack, type in the `examples/example2/docker/` directory:
+In order to run CogStack, type in the `examples/example2/__deploy/` directory:
 ```bash
 docker-compose up
 ```